fkarg/fkarg.github.io/staged/longtermplans.md

 ## Defining Goals (5-10min)
 We first need a clear-cut definition as to when the goal is achieved.
 You might have heard of 'SMART' goals before, **S**pecific, **M**easurable, **A**chievable, **R**obust and **T**ime-bound.
-The thing we are going for right now is Specific and Measurable, since they are good indicators of having achieved the goal.
-For each of your goals, be as specific as you realistically can, and, if possible, find something measurable.
+I want you to focus on Specific and Measurable first, since they are good indicators of having achieved the goal.
+For each of your goals, be as specific as you realistically can about what you want.
+If possible, find something measurable.

-When trying to learn French, your Specific and Measurable goal might be to be capable of longer-duration interactions with native speakers, without a major stumble or needing to look up words; with the goal being achieved when you had five such longer than 30min interactions as a streak.
+When trying to learn French, your Specific and Measurable goal might be to be capable of longer-duration interactions with native speakers, without a major stumble or needing to look up words; with the goal being achieved when you had five such 30min interactions.

-You might want to search for additional resources on how to define goals; The point is to define a situation or metric, that when achieved, your goal is achieved.
 It does not need to be the full mastery of a language, 'getting my driver's license' is a decent goal criterion for 'learn to drive'.

+{: .box-note}
+For all of your goals, clearly define _when_ you have achieved them.

+{: .box-success}
-Avoid paralysis by analysis by asking people who achieved what you want to do, how they _knew_ they achieved it.
+Usually the best way is to ask how people who have achieved what you want to do _knew_ that they have achieved it.
+You might want to do this later and adapt your own criteria based on their answers.
 While you're at it, ask them about some tips for the way.

-{: .box-note}
-Continue, if you know for all of your goals, _when_ you have achieved them.

 ## Defining Sub-goals (5-10min)
 Bigger goals tend to have steps.
 They are not just _done_ suddenly, there are steps in between that need to be achieved, sometimes in a specific order, before the actual goal can be achieved.
-When you want to do that awesome trip, you need to book the hotel beforehand, you need to check if you need to apply for visas, and buy new hiking shoes if you need some (check your gear).
+When you want to do that awesome trip, you need to book the hotel beforehand, you need to check if you need to apply for visas, and buy new hiking shoes if you need some.
 These are all milestones, or sub-goals that are necessary to achieve the actual goal.
 Progress on one of them means progress towards your goal.

-While you can work independently on some (booking hotel and buying new gear), others, like checking for required visas, might create additional milestones - getting the required visas.
+While you can work independently on some (booking hotel and buying new gear), others, like checking if visas are required visas, might create additional milestones - getting the required visas.

 Sub-goals should be achievable within a few days at most.
 It's okay if they only need a few minutes - as long as they are conceptually enclosed.
 (Sometimes there are sub-goals of sub-goals, that's ok too!)

 {: .box-note}
-Write down all sub-goals for each of your bigger goals.
+Find and write down all relevant sub-goals for each of your bigger goals.

 ## Death by Winning (5min)
-Sometimes, it feels like we are working towards a goal and being successful, but we are actually not.
+Sometimes, it feels like we are working towards a goal and [being successful, but we are actually not][death-winning].

 There is a story of the early days of the X.com/PayPal rivalry.
-They were both frantically trying to out-feature the other, putting in more hours than the other, trying to get one more feature than the other.
-And it felt like they were making progress.
+They were both frantically trying to put in more hours than the other and trying to get one more feature than the other.
+And for them it felt like progress.
 Except: It did not matter.
-No customer cared about it.
+Customers mostly ignored these features.

 If all you care about is to keep the ship's nose pointed east, you won't notice the ship sinking.
 Working for years on your career will only amount to